Cornell student activist chooses to leave US after judge denies bid to immediately block deportation

 By Gloria Pazmino and Amanda Musa, CNN

-(CNN) — A Cornell University student whose visa was revoked over his participation in pro-Palestinian campus demonstrations says he is leaving the United States voluntarily after a judge declined to immediately block the government from taking steps to deport him.
+(CNN) — A Cornell University student whose visa was revoked over his participation in pro-Palestinian campus demonstrations said Monday he is leaving the United States voluntarily after a judge declined to immediately block the government from taking steps to deport him.

 Momodou Taal, a doctoral candidate in Africana Studies, had his student visa revoked due to his involvement in “disruptive protests,” and for disregarding university policies and creating a hostile environment for Jewish students, according to US government officials.